Abdur Rahman Khan: Dictatorship and the "Iron Amir"

 Abdur Rahman Khan's government was a military despotism resting upon a well-appointed army; it was administered through officials absolutely subservient to an inflexible will and controlled by a widespread system of espionage; while the exercise of his personal authority was too often stained by acts of unnecessary cruelty.
 He held open courts for the receipt of petitioners and the dispensation of justice; and in the disposal of business he was indefatigable.

 In the 1880s, the "Iron Emir" decided to strategically displace some members of different ethnic groups in order to bring better security.
 For example, he "uprooted troublesome Durrani and Ghilzai Pashtun tribes and transported them to Uzbek and Tajik populated areas in the north, where they could spy on local Dari-speaking, non-Pashtun ethnic groups and act as a screen against further Russian encroachments on Afghan territory."
 From the end of 1888, the Amir spent eighteen months in his northern provinces bordering upon the Oxus, where he was engaged in pacifying the country that had been disturbed by revolts, and in punishing with a heavy hand all who were known or suspected to have taken any part in rebellion.

 In 1895–1896, Abdur Rahman directed the invasion of Kafiristan and the conversion of its indigenous peoples to Islam.
 The region was subsequently renamed Nuristan.
 In 1896, he adopted the title of Zia-ul-Millat-Wa-ud Din ("Light of the nation and religion"), and his zeal for the cause of Islam induced him to publish treatises on jihad.

-Chitral, Yarkand and Ferghana became shelters for refugees in 1887 and 1883 from Badakhshan who fled from the campaigns of Abdul Rahman.
+Chitral, Yarkand and Ferghana became shelters for refugees in 1887 and 1883 from Badakhshan who fled from the campaigns of Abdur Rahman.

-Hazara uprising
+Hazara genocide

-In the early 1890s some Hazara tribes revolted against Abdur Rahman.
+In the early 1890s Hazaras revolted against Abdur Rahman.
 As the Kabul Newsletters written by the British agents indicate, Abdur Rahman was an extremely ruthless man.
 He has been called 'The Dracula Amir' by some writers.
-Due to Abdur Rahman's depredations, Over sixty percent of the total Hazara population was massacred and numerous towers of Hazara heads were made from the defeated rebels.
+Due to Abdur Rahman's depredations, over 50–60 percent of the total Hazara population was massacred and numerous towers of Hazara heads were made from the defeated rebels.
+Upon each victory Abdur Rahman claimed, it unleashed a reign of terror.
+This resulted in Hazara women being forcibly married to Pashtuns, as well as Hazara territories, specifically in largely ethnic Hazara areas such as Urzugan, Ghazni, Maiden Shah, and Zawar being depopulated of Hazara populations.
+The territories of prominent Hazara chiefs in these areas were given to Mohammadzai sardars, or other closely related government loyalists.
+Alongside this, the Jizya tax was also enforced on Shias, which was only meant to be for non-Muslims.
 It caused some Hazaras to migrate to Quetta in Balochistan, and to Mashhad in northeastern Iran.
+In the Bamyan region, Abdur Rahman ordered soldiers to destroy the faces of the Buddhas of Bamiyan during a military campaign against a Hazara rebellion in the area.